The New Standard For Recovery

 Amino acids are the precursors the body uses to produce neurotransmitters such as dopamine, GABA, enkaphalins, norepinephrine, and serotonin.
 While most programs use medications to mask the problems associated with neurotransmitter dysfunction, the St. Gregory Retreat Centers actually works with you to repair and restore the way these chemicals are naturally supposed to function.
 This program also introduces essential minerals and nutrients to the system, giving the body a rapid boost toward restored health.

-The St. Gregory Health & Wellness program integrates the latest in nutrition, sports physiology, and lifestyle.
+The St. Gregory Health & Wellness program integrates the latest in nutritional education and exercise trends.
+We incorporate positive recreational sports and physical activities into our health and wellness programs to promote healthier lifestyles.

-After admission to our drug abuse treatment centers, St. Gregory clients go through a full medical history and physical (H&P), to provide the initial information for the proprietary St. Gregory Health Assessment.
+After admission to our substance abuse treatment centers, St. Gregory clients go through a full medical history and physical (H&P), to provide the initial information for the Health Assessment.
 The results cover several risk factors including, readiness-to-change, personal and family medical history, immunizations, and more.
-The result of this assessment develops the health wellness road map clients will follow daily, guided by St. Gregory trainers in developing and tracking workout plans based on cardio, strength, and lifestyle (smoking, eating, activity, etc).
+The result of this assessment develops the road map clients will follow, guided by health and wellness staff in developing and tracking client-centered workout goals based on cardio, strength, and lifestyle (smoking, eating, activity, etc).

-In addition, the health and wellness plan is extended for 12 months after clients return home, as part of their Recovery Coaching Plan.
+In addition, we help guests develop health and wellness goals as part of their Recovery Life Plan.
 The Health & Wellness program also includes a daily nutraceutical program designed to provide vitamins, nutrients, and antioxidants to aid in balancing and detoxifying the body.

-Each person works with his or her Recovery Coach on mapping out a recovery plan for when they return home to their jobs and families.
+Each person works with his or her counselor on mapping out a recovery plan for when they return home to their jobs and families.
 This plan puts into action the tools learned here and includes both short-term and long-term goals for themselves, their relationships, their careers, and their overall direction in life.
-Each week after graduation from the St. Gregory Retreat Centers, graduates work with their Recovery Coach over the phone and receive guidance, motivation, and accountability.

 Our graduates tell their stories…